AldoSuba/docs.buf.build/docs/bsr/user-management/reference.md

 Access the secret token as specified by your CI provider and make it available as an environment variable: [`BUF_TOKEN`](#buf_token)

-If this is not possible, you can also login via the CLI (assuming `BUF_API_TOKEN` and `BUF_USER` are set):
+If this is not possible, you can also log in via the CLI (assuming `BUF_API_TOKEN` and `BUF_USER` are set):

 ```terminal